Catalog Year: 2023-2024

-Students in the Master of Arts in Philosophy program can choose a master's degree with a focus on traditional and contemporary philosophy, or choose one of two concentrations: ethics and public affairs, or philosophy and cultural theory.
+Students in the Master of Arts in Philosophy program can choose a master's degree with a focus on traditional and contemporary philosophy or choose to complete the concentration in ethics and public affairs.
 Course offerings provide grounding in the history of philosophy, ethics, metaphysics, epistemology, contemporary continental thought, contemporary analytic philosophy, and philosophy of science.
 Students pursue the degree to satisfy intellectual interest and to further professional expertise.
 Graduates of the program move on to careers in law, technology, health care, education, and public service, or use the program to prepare for doctoral studies in philosophy.

 The University Catalog is the authoritative source for information on program requirements and courses.
 The Schedule of Classes is the authoritative source for information on classes scheduled for this semester.
 See the Schedule for the most up-to-date information and see Patriot web to register for classes.
 Requirements may be different for earlier catalog years.
 See the University Catalog archives.

 Students pursuing this concentration must successfully complete 31 credits, which may include a thesis.
 Students need to identify an advisor on entering the program and meet regularly with that advisor during their course of study.

 Students pursuing this degree must successfully complete 31 credits, which may include a thesis.
 They may choose to complete the concentration in ethics and public affairs.
 Students need to identify an advisor on entering the program and meet regularly with that advisor during their course of study.

 For policies governing all graduate degrees, see AP.6 Graduate Policies.